▼

 The personal-injury lawsuits have been consolidated for pretrial purposes in a federal multidistrict litigation (MDL 3081), In re: Bard Implanted Port Catheter Products Liability Litigation, pending in the United States District Court for the District of Arizona before Judge David G. Campbell.
 The MDL was created by the Judicial Panel on Multidistrict Litigation in August 2023 and continues to accept new cases as they are filed and transferred.

-The investigation covers the full PowerPort implantable-port product family.
+The litigation covers the full PowerPort implantable-port product family.
 Commonly named models include:

 • Bard PowerPort (original)